Cypress (album)

 Cypress is the debut album by the American band Let's Active, released in 1984.
 The band supported the album by opening for Echo and the Bunnymen on a UK tour.
-The first single was "Blue Line".
+The first single was "Blue Line", a cover of a song by the Outskirts.
 Cypress peaked at No. 138 on the Billboard 200 and was also a success on college radio stations.

 Production

 Let's Active included Mitch Easter on guitar, Sara Romweber on drums, and Faye Hunter on bass, with the latter two departing after the album was completed.
 Cypress was produced by the band and Don Dixon and recorded during the spring of 1984 at Drive-In Studio in Winston-Salem, North Carolina, with the band using many first takes.
 After lightning struck the studio, Let's Active finished the sessions at Reflection Studios, in Charlotte.
 The band tried for a "light" style and sound on the Afoot EP but went for spontaneity and feeling on Cypress.
-"Blue Line" is a cover of the Outskirts song.
+"Blue Line" is a cover of a song released in 1981 by English band the Outskirts.
+Shortly before her death in 2013, Hunter explained: "I found the Outskirts single of this song when visiting family in London way back when and fell in love with it.
+That's how we ended up covering it."